Unleashed2016/adelography/Readme.md

 "Fade to a slideshow"
 This story is made available by these sources "list sources".
-Explore AdelOgraphy and remember, Adelaide's story is our story, make it great!
+Explore AdelOgraphy and remember, Adelaide's story is still being written, make it great!